ryabenko-pro/kotlin-native/README.md

 	./gradlew dependencies:update

-Then, build the compiler and libraries:
+Then, build the compiler and libraries (The build can take about an hour on a Macbook Pro.
+Shorter option below.):

 	./gradlew bundle

-The build can take about an hour on a Macbook Pro.
 To run a shorter build with only the host compiler and libraries, run:

     ./gradlew dist distPlatformLibs